-GDPR: Does the data protection officer carry the can?
+GDPR: Does the data protection officer carry the can?by

 This is part 2 of a mini-series focused on helping data insight leaders plan for GDPR.
 For part 1, click here.